pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

     </p>
   </blockquote>
   <figcaption>--- <a href="http://en.wikipedia.org/wiki/Farkas_Bolyai"
-  class="external">Farkas Bolyai</a>, to his son <a href="http://en.wikipedia.org/wiki/J%C3%A1nos_Bolyai" class="external">János</a>, urging him to publish his theory of non-Euclidiean geometry without delay.</figcaption>
+ >Farkas Bolyai</a>, to his son <a href="http://en.wikipedia.org/wiki/J%C3%A1nos_Bolyai">János</a>, urging him to publish his theory of non-Euclidiean geometry without delay.</figcaption>
 </figure>

 The point is that attribution, or credit, should take care of itself if the